Scientific name: Ommatophoca rossii

 Diet and feeding

-Their prey are mainly squid and fish caught in midwater at depths below the pack ice.
+Their main food source is squid and fish caught at mid-water depths below the pack ice.